-Sharon Verreault is a registered nurse and has spent more than 10 years of her career with Maxim Healthcare Group.
+Sharon Verreault, RN, has spent more than 10 years of her career with Maxim Healthcare Group.
 This year, she has been named a Regional Caregiver of the Year for Maxim’s North Region.
 The Caregiver of the Year Award recognizes nurses and home healthcare aides for exceptional service they provide to their patients, our clients.
 During her tenure with Maxim, Sharon has delivered excellent care to patients in Portland, Maine.

 “Through her positive attitude, Sharon uplifts the spirits of families during traumatic experiences,” said Jacquelyn Adamo, a Clinical Manager at Maxim’s Portland office.